 The pipeline of this project covers a well-rounded data cleaning process that could be also applied in real life business scenarios.
 To recap, the current project’s scope was to clean two different datasets by using two different manners.
 From this process the outcome should be compared regarding which data cleaning method performs better and produce more accurate results.

 The table below show the performance of each method on each dataset:

-4
+Table 4.1 Results regarding running time